arangodb/docs-hugo/site/content/3.12/data-science/graphml/_index.md

 Many use cases can be solved with node classification.
-With many challenges, there are multiple ways to attempt to solve them, and that's why the ArangoGraphML node classification is only the first of many techniques to be introduced.
+With many challenges, there are multiple ways to attempt to solve them, and that's why the ArangoML node classification is only the first of many techniques to be introduced.
 You can sign up to get immediate access to our latest stable features and also try out other features included in the pipeline, such as embedding similarity or link prediction.